endyjasmi/hubraft/README.md

 ### Usage

-The Hubraft send the following events :
+The Hubraft sends the following events :

 - becomeLeader
 - becomeFollower